Back to News

 Imperceptibly they shut me from the outside world.

 What ‘great and high’ walls are built soundlessly and imperceptibly?
-In the final stanza, Cavafy reveals that these walls are conceptual rather than physical.
+In this final stanza, Cavafy reveals that these walls are conceptual rather than physical.

 These walls describe the political and social divisions of today’s world that leave many people feeling angry, helpless and isolated.